Vyacheslav Lysenko

-Vyacheslav Viktorovich Lysenko (born October 12, 1970 in Cherkasy, Ukraine) – Ukrainian businessman, public figure, co-owner of Meest China, an expert on Ukrainian-Chinese relations.
-USSR champion of the marine multisport competition in 1989.
+Vyacheslav Viktorovich Lysenko (born October 12, 1970, in Cherkasy, Ukraine) is a Ukrainian businessman, public figure, co-owner of Meest China, and an expert on Ukrainian-Chinese relations.
+He was the USSR champion of the open water swimming competition in 1989.

-Biography
+Early life and education

 Vyacheslav was born on October 12, 1970, in Cherkasy.
-He was a professional swimmer; in 1989, Vyacheslav Lysenko became the USSR champion of the marine multisport competition.
+He was a professional swimmer; in 1989, Vyacheslav Lysenko became the USSR champion of the open water multisport swimming competition.
 From 1989 to 1992, he worked as a swimming coach.

-In 1990 Lysenko graduated from the Sevastopol Higher Naval Institute of Nakhimov; in 1992, he graduated from the Cherkasy State Technological University's, International Institute of Management and, the National Technical University of Ukraine's "Igor Sikorsky Kyiv Polytechnic Institute".
+In 1990 Lysenko graduated from the Sevastopol Higher Naval Institute of Nakhimov; in 1992, he graduated from the Cherkasy State Technological University's, International Institute of Management, and, the National Technical University of Ukraine's "Igor Sikorsky Kyiv Polytechnic Institute".

-Entrepreneurial activity
+Career as entrepreneur

 In the 1990s, Vyacheslav Lysenko did everything that could make money.
 In 2000, he ended up in Kyiv, as his partners in his native Cherkasy cheated him to zero.

-In the early 2000s, he was CEO of an enterprise for the wholesale of building materials.
+In the early 2000s, he became CEO of an enterprise for the wholesale of building materials.
 A year later, he became a shareholder in this business.

-In 2004 he founded the company "Ukr-China Communication", and he is currently the president of it.
-The company mediates between Ukrainian and Chinese businesses, helping Ukrainian entrepreneurs to enter the Chinese market.
+In 2004 he founded the company "Ukr-China Communication".
+Prior to the full-scale Russian invasion of Ukraine, he served as its honorary president.
+The company mediated between Ukrainian and Chinese businesses, helping Ukrainian entrepreneurs to enter the Chinese market.
 Simultaneously, in 2018, he created the "SLAVINVEST" project to help young entrepreneurs launch complex business processes and crisis management programs.

-The largeast logistics company "Ukr-China Communication" was established by Vyacheslav Lysenko in 2005 and is developing as a bridge connecting businessmen of Ukraine and China.
+The largest Ukrainian logistics company "Ukr-China Communication" was established by Vyacheslav Lysenko in 2005 and developed as a bridge connecting businessmen of Ukraine and China.

 Since 2011, Vyacheslav Lysenko was a co-founder of the largest business clubs in Ukraine: CEO Club, Young Business Club, Club 100.

 In 2017, he founded the company Meest China and Ukr-China Logistics, which, as of 2020, occupies the leading position in the market for the delivery of goods from China to Ukraine.
 Currently, Meest China is a separate company that is part of Meest Group companies' general system.
 The company has its own representative office in key industrial regions of the PRC (Beijing and Guangzhou) with full-time Kyiv employees.
 According to experts, 75–90% of cargo connected with the Ukraine-China route pass through Vyacheslav Lysenko's company.

 Besides, in 2017, Vyacheslav founded the "Young Business Club", the largest Ukrainian business club for young people.
 He also became a member of the supervisory board of "CEO Club Ukraine", which unites top officials of companies in various fields with a minimum turnover of $15 million, and from different business areas, views, gender and age.